COPE Supported Services

 Around 30% of the people provided prosthetic devices through our service have been injured by an unexploded ordnance (UXO).
 UXOs are still a significant problem in many villages - children and adults trying to make a living from collecting scrap metal are particularly at risk.
 Many of the areas are remote and getting proper medical attention is difficult.
 With a prosthesis and rehabilitative care many people are able to return to undertake important livelihood activities, such as farming, and thus support their family.

 COPE also provides specific rehabilitation services for children with disabilities.
 COPE is working with the paediatric department at the CMR to create a child-friendly environment where children with a wide range of disabilities can receive support.
 A range of disabilities are treated through the clinic including cerebral palsy.
 As well as supporting the clinical development of the services at both the national and provincial centres.
 This project also provides free rehabilitation devices and teaches parents to continue exercises with their child at home.
 POWER International supports this on-going work.

 Although Lao PDR was declared polio free in 2002 there are still many people living with the effects of polio.
 Orthoses (supportive devices) can assist people with their mobility and reduce the chance of deformities occurring which can be painful and make daily life more difficult.
-A COPE partner organisation provides people with tricycles, where appropriate, as a means to be able to travel for study or work.

 People can be affected by leprosy in different ways and there is still a lot of misunderstanding and stigma around this disease.
 Monty is a good example of what can be achieved.
 He was born in Sam Neua which is in North Eastern Lao PDR.
 He lost his leg due to leprosy and has learned to manage well with a prosthetic leg.
 He also has significant problems with his hands and uses a tricycle to get around for longer distances.
 He is currently studying in high school and dreams of one day becoming a teacher.